 This schedule presents information on the District's required contribution, the amounts actually contributed, and any excess or deficiency related to the required contribution.
-In the future, as data becomes available, ten years of information will be presented.

-RIO HONDO COMMUNITY COLLEGE DISTRICT DISTRICT ORGANIZATIONAL STRUCTURE JUNE 30, 2023
+RIO HONDO COMMUNITY COLLEGE DISTRICT DISTRICT ORGANIZATIONAL STRUCTURE JUNE 30, 2024

 Rio Hondo Community College District was established by election in October 1960 and is comprised of an area of approximately 65.6 square miles, which includes the cities of Whittier, Pico Rivera, Santa Fe Springs, and South El Monte, as well as portions of El Monte, Norwalk, La Mirada, La Puente, Industry, and unincorporated areas of Los Angeles County.
 There were no changes in the boundaries of the District during the current year.